verklegarden/crysol/README.md

 > **Warning**
 >
 > Still in early development.
 Don't use yet except you know what your doing!
+>
 > Expect breaking changes!

-`crysol` is a set of Solidity libraries providing **clean** and **well-tested** implementations of cryptographic algorithms.
+`crysol` is a collection of pure Solidity libraries providing elliptic curve cryptography for on- and offchain operations.

-Differentiating to other projects, `crysol` also provides functionality to create cryptographic objects.

 ## Installation